 Additionally, the poorly digested foods will continue to feed the potentially problematic bacteria that live in the gut.
 (An overgrowth of opportunistic bacteria has been linked to autoimmunity!)

 That said, there are ways to improve one’s digestion.
 Supplementing with the proper digestive enzymes can aid the body in digesting food, thereby increasing nutrient absorption and boosting gut health.
-In fact, a 2008 study published in the Alternative Medicine Review found that supplementing with enzymes provided a safe and effective treatment for various digestive orders, including lactose intolerance, celiac disease, and other digestive malabsorption disorders.
+In fact, a 2008 study published in the Alternative Medicine Review found that supplementing with enzymes provided a safe and effective treatment for various digestive issues, including lactose intolerance, celiac disease, and other digestive malabsorption disorders.

 There are five types of enzymes that may be beneficial: